junxit/us-congress-bills-112/metadata.md

 - 2011-12-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S8782)
 - 2011-12-17 — Senate Committee on Environment and Public Works discharged by Unanimous Consent. (consideration: CR S8782)
 - 2011-12-17 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.(consideration: CR S8782)
+- 2011-12-19 — Received in the House.
+- 2011-12-19 — Referred to the House Committee on Transportation and Infrastructure.